 Akane jerself coudn't decide how she was feeling about this.
 On one hand, half-naked wenches in the house.
 Again.
 On the other hand, both too busy with each other and...
-It was entertaining, at least.
-I want pop-corn, decided Akane making herself comfortable but keeping an open route to quickly dodge fast moving projectiles.
+It was entertaining, at least. `I want pop-corn,` decided Akane making herself comfortable but keeping an open route to quickly dodge fast moving projectiles.

-Truly, Shampoo had slipped to Chinese, forgetting herself in the heat of verbal battle.
+Truly, Shampoo had slipped into Chinese, forgetting herself in the heat of verbal battle.
 The unfamiliar girl was shouting in some utterly unfamiliar language.
 Not English, not Indonesian, not French, not Chinese - it was a strange critter of its own kind.

 The purple-haired duo, meanwhile, was descending to wild hand gestures, their shouting becoming more and more heated.
 Souun winced feeling family finances spasm: one didn't need a fortune teller now to predict property damages.

 Ranma had noticed the stranger having obviously pointed ears.
 A youkai...?
 She looked the part of an exotic dancer, but held herself too boldly to not know how to fight.
 What was her style?
 Capoeira, maybe?
 The flat shoes with pointy ends curling upwards weren't looking like practical fighting footwear, but appearances could be utterly deceiving.
 The golden bracers were quite functional, but the ridiculously long hair...
-Gathered at the back of her head with something akin to a golden hub into a billowing pony-tail that tapering to a pointy end almost reaching the girl's calves... it was basically `grab me' invitation!
+Gathered at the back of her head with something akin to a golden flute into a billowing pony-tail that tapered to a pointy end almost reaching the girl's calves... it was basically `grab me` invitation!
 Even Shampoo's hairdo was more practical, barely reaching her...
 He cast a wary side glance at Akane. ..lower back.

 The stranger's attemts to go around Shampoo finally set the Chinese girl off.
 Growling something menacingly she pulled her maces from a subspace pocket.

 The dancer immediately took a combat stance, aaaand...
-And Ranma and Genma realized there's something they failed to understand.
+And Ranma and Genma realized there was something they failed to understand.
 It was clearly a combat stance: the girl was bouncing on slightly bent legs, shifting her weight from foot to foot.
 But who holds their hands down and to the sides, almost relaxed?
 The long tail of purple hair was swaying rhythmically with her bouncing.

 Shampoo was taken aback as well.
 Then she attacked with a sharp cry, one mace rased, the other one pulled back.

-The stranger bent supply, gyrating with her entire body like she was holding whip with her head.
-Which the ponytail worked as one, accelereted with the energy of all her muscles.
+The stranger bent supply, gyrating with her entire body like she was holding a whip with her head.
+The ponytail worked as one, accelereted with the energy of all her muscles.
 And more!
 The mace was deflected to the side with a metallic clang, Shampoo being even pushed back a bit.
 The effect was as if the hair weighed about twenty kilograms - a definite and undeniable ki-reinforcement.